-His compelling images have helped bolster environmental campaigns led by organizations such as the Ancient Forest Alliance (of which he is a co-founder), Sierra Club of BC, Canopy, Wilderness Committee, and the David Suzuki Foundation.
-They've also played a pivotal role in securing the protection of important areas such as the now-famous Avatar Grove near Port Renfrew and a significant portion of Echo Lake on BC's Lower Mainland.
+His images have helped bolster numerous environmental campaigns led by his own organization and others such as the Sierra Club of BC, Canopy, Wilderness Committee, and ForestEthics.
+They've also played a pivotal role in securing the protection of important areas such as the renowned Avatar Grove near Port Renfrew and Echo Lake on BC's Lower Mainland.
 From the country's biggest trees to its widest stumps, TJ's photos have been featured in museums, magazines, books, newspapers, television, and art exhibits across Canada and around the world.

 If you're searching for unique images of BC's coast, or for an experienced photographer and guide to get out there and capture your story, please use the Contact page to get in touch.